Bilimsel Raporlar

 calmer, friendlier, no problems with noise, lots of language progress, works with father in shop

-(daha sakin, arkadaşlığı daha iyi, gürültü ile herhangi bir sorunu yok, dili kullanmak için gerekli olan pek çok yetilerin ilerlemesi, babasının mağazasında babasına yardım ediyor.)
+(Daha sakin, arkadaşlığı daha iyi, gürültü ile herhangi bir sorunu yok, dili kullanmak için gerekli olan pek çok yetinin ilerlemesi, babasının mağazasında babasına yardım ediyor.)

 21-25 yrs